 PROGRESS UPDATE

-February 2025
+July 2025

 The Council on Criminal Justice (CCJ) launched the Women’s Justice Commission in July 2024 to document and raise awareness of the unique challenges facing women in the justice system and build consensus for evidence-based reforms that enhance safety, health, and justice.

-Led by former U.S. Attorney General Loretta Lynch and Oklahoma First Lady Sarah Stitt, the Commission includes 15 other leaders with a wide variety of professional and personal experience at local, state, and federal levels, from law enforcement and the courts to academia and healthcare.
+Led by former U.S. Attorney General Loretta Lynch (Chair) and Oklahoma First Lady Sarah Stitt (Senior Adviser), the Commission includes 15 other leaders with a wide variety of professional and personal experience at local, state, and federal levels, from law enforcement and the courts to academia and healthcare.
 Incorporating the perspectives of people who live, work, and serve within the justice system—including those directly impacted by crime and violence—is central to CCJ’s mission, and multiple Women’s Justice Commission members identify as formerly incarcerated and survivors of crime.
 The Commission is advised by an additional group of experts who have decades of experience in women’s justice issues.

 Convening in New York City in July 2024.
 WJC commissioners discussing group expectations.